text that reads, crystals, rocks, minerals, gemstones

 What is Goldstone?

-Copper oxide which occurs naturally as crystals is a chemical compound of copper and oxygen.
+Copper oxide, which occurs naturally as crystals, is a chemical compound of copper and oxygen.
 The mineral cuprite is a copper oxide.

-cuprite crystalsThe twinkling effect seen in goldstone is caused as light reflects off the copper crystals.
+cuprite octahedron-shaped crystals on matrixThe twinkling effect that can be seen in goldstone is caused by light reflecting off the copper crystals.

 Goldstone Dispelling the Myths

-The story claims goldstone came about 'by chance' when glass-producing monks in Venice accidentally dropped a jar filled with specs of copper into a vat of molten glass.
+The story claims goldstone came about 'by chance' when glass-producing monks in Venice accidentally dropped a jar filled with specks of copper into a vat of molten glass.
+Once solidified, the glass had a spangly or glittery appearance.

-The accident led to the new material being named 'avventurina' from the Italian word 'disavventura' meaning 'mishap' or 'misadventure.
+The accident led to the new material being named 'avventurina', from the Italian word 'disavventura', meaning 'mishap' or 'misadventure'.

-The exact formula he used was not disclosed until his wealthy glass-making family stopped producing glass.
-Their reason for revealing the formula is believed to have been to kick-start the tradition of manufacturing goldstone once again in Venice.
+The formula he used was not disclosed until his wealthy glass-making family stopped producing glass.
+Their reason for revealing the formula is believed to have been to kick-start the tradition of manufacturing goldstone again in Venice.

-In the 1860's a new formula was created based on a recipe compiled by French chemist Théophile-Jules Pelouze.
+In the 1860s, a new formula was created based on a recipe compiled by French chemist Théophile-Jules Pelouze.

-In 1894 Henry Stephens Washington visited a glass making factory in Murano and subsequently wrote the following;
+In 1894, Henry Stephens Washington visited a glass-making factory in Murano and subsequently wrote the following;

 The manufacture of this glass being a trade secret I could extract any information from the foreman who gave me the specimens as to the process or details of the manufacture; a fact which is greatly to be regretted.